Lease accounting changes -The hidden impact on tax

 2) Enterprise Management Incentives (EMI) under immediate threat

-If you are considering implementing an EMI scheme, you should act now before it’s too late. .
+If you are considering implementing an EMI scheme, you should act now before it’s too late.

 3) Off-payroll worker rules (IR35) and Business size classification

-4) Transfer pricing and SME exemptions
+4) Transfer pricing SME exemption

-There are other areas of the tax code where these changes may also have an impact.
 For example, the interest restriction rules for qualifying infrastructure companies could be affected, as could the thresholds determining whether a company or group falls into the Senior Accounting Officer (SAO) requirements.
-Additionally, the qualifying criteria for recognition as a Real Estate Investment Trust (REIT) may also be impacted.
-However, at present, our expectation is that the four areas highlighted above will have the most significant impact on the tax affairs of owner-managed businesses—at least in an indirect and, in our view, unintended way.
+Additionally, the qualifying criteria for recognition as a Real Estate Investment Trust (REIT) may also be impacted, as well as whether a company is considered ‘Property Rich’ for the purposes of the Capital Gains Tax ‘indirect disposal’ rules.

 While it remains unclear whether HMRC will introduce carve-outs to mitigate the impact of these changes on tax thresholds, we strongly recommend that businesses take proactive steps now.
 Key actions include: